Employers love asking interview questions about decision-making. They want to make sure you can handle pressure and react well to tough situations.

 So make sure you practice and prepare your own answer after finishing this article!
 Don’t go into an interview without a specific example of a decision you made, why you made it, and how it turned out.

-If you follow the steps above and create an answer that sounds like these two examples, you’ll have a convincing answer that puts a smile on the hiring manager’s fire.
-You don’t want them to have ANY concerns about your ability to make important decisions under pressure, and the steps above are how you do it.
+You don’t want them to have ANY concerns about your ability to make important decisions under pressure, and the steps above will help you handle this question.

 Get our free PDF with the top 30 interview questions and answers.
 Join 10,000+ job seekers in our email newsletter and we'll send you the 30 must-know questions, plus our best insider tips for turning interviews into job offers.